Department of Counseling

 The vision of the Department of Counseling is to be the premier institution in the preparation of multicultural and social justice counselors and counselor educators.

 The counseling program at North Carolina A&T State University (NC A&T) began as a collaboration between the Department of Psychology and the Counseling Center at NC A&T circa 1960.
-In 1970, Dr. Myrtle B. Sampson and Dr. Bill Lawrence revised the curriculum creating the footprint for the Community/Agency and School Counseling programs as they exist today.
+In 1970, Dr. Myrtle B. Sampson and Dr. Bill Lawrence revised the curriculum creating the footprint for the Community/Agency and School Counseling specialty areas as they exist today.

 Our legacy continues to flourish through our department faculty, students, and our alumni.